You are here

 ‘America’s Presidents’ at the National Portrait Gallery

 Explore the portraits of all U.S. presidents in America’s Presidents, a permanent exhibition at this free Smithsonian museum.
 The National Portrait Gallery is the only place outside of the White House that is home to official portraits of every Commander-in-Chief.
-Among the highlights: Gilbert Stuart’s “Lansdowne” portrait of George Washington, the famous “cracked plate” photograph of Abraham Lincoln and sculptures of Presidents Lyndon Johnson, Jimmy Carter, Richard Nixon and George H.W.
+Among the highlights: Gilbert Stuart’s “Lansdowne” portrait of George Washington, the famous “cracked plate” photograph of Abraham Lincoln, sculptures of Presidents Lyndon Johnson, Jimmy Carter, Richard Nixon and George H.W.
 Bush by noted caricaturist Pat Oliphant and a stunning new portrait of Barack Obama by Kehinde Wiley.

 Dine at Plume inside the Jefferson Hotel

-Recently awarded a star-rating in DC’s first Michelin Guide, Plume features a menu inspired by Thomas Jefferson’s kitchen gardens at Monticello.
+Awarded a star-rating in both editions of DC’s Michelin Guide, Plume features a menu inspired by Thomas Jefferson’s kitchen gardens at Monticello.
 Dishes reflect the harvest from the third president’s estate in Charlottesville, Va., while more than 1,300 wine labels represent more than a dozen countries and years, including over 50 wines that Jefferson himself enjoyed.
 The high-end Jefferson Hotel also has a private dining room, where guests can receive their vino from the wine cellar via a dumbwaiter, an invention of Jefferson’s that can also be seen at Monticello.